The United Nations Office for Project Services (UNOPS)

 Watch to learn more

-Effectively integrating circulatory into the sector, however, requires governments to adopt robust frameworks that embed circular economy principles into national policies.
+Effectively integrating circularity into the sector, however, requires governments to adopt robust frameworks that embed circular economy principles into national policies.
 To date, however, there has not been a widely accepted assessment framework in place for countries to measure circularity of the built environment at the national level.

 Funded by the government of Finland and working in close collaboration with the Ministry of Environment Finland, One Planet Network, UN-Habitat, RMIT and the UNEP-hosted GlobalABC and Life Cycle Initiative, UNOPS has contributed to the development of a new National Circularity Assessment Framework for Buildings.